hnfong/public-crap/bookmarks/computer-related.md

 - https://twitter.com/David3141593/status/1573218394358386688 The image in this tweet displays its own MD5 hash.
 You can download and hash it yourself, and it should still match - 1337e2ef42b9bee8de06a4d223a51337 I think this is the first PNG/MD5 hashquine.
 - https://browsix.org/ UNIX IN YOUR BROWSER TAB (implement POSIX in the browser)
 - https://wavvy.app/ - WASM port of Audacity
+- https://fathy.fr/carbonyl Forking Chrome to render in a terminal

 ## Experimental Languages